5% off all custom-built "Premier" sheds and garages through July 1st!

 How Much Do Barn-Style Sheds Cost?

-Barn-style sheds can cost anywhere from $2,397 to $52,327+, with the price largely varying based on size, model, materials, and special customizations,
+Barn-style sheds can cost anywhere from $2,367 to about $49,826, with the price largely varying based on size, model, materials, and special customizations,

 Keep in mind that siding material has a large effect on the final price of a building.
 Wood panel siding is the most economical option.
 Vinyl siding is a more expensive option but is a great choice for a low-maintenance exterior.
 Wooden clapboard siding is the most deluxe and most expensive siding option; in our opinion, it’s also the most beautiful.